FuturityUK/FuturityUK.github.io/life_helper/privacy_policy.md

 However, please note that this will not affect the lawfulness of the processing before its withdrawal nor, when applicable law allows, will it affect the processing of your personal information conducted in reliance on lawful processing grounds other than consent.

-If you have questions or comments about your privacy rights, you may email us at **futuritysol@gmail.com**.
+If you have questions or comments about your privacy rights, you may contact us by using the contact details provided in the section '[HOW CAN YOU CONTACT US ABOUT THIS NOTICE?](#12-how-can-you-contact-us-about-this-notice)'

 [Table of Contents](#table-of-contents)